 Yet when you bring fresh squash puree into the mix, it’s a clear winner over canned product.
 (The online cooking community agrees – see our recipe list below.)
 Plus, you can make squash puree in a pinch.
 By the time a squash has been roasted, pureed, blended with fall spices, and baked into a “pumpkin” pie, the only thing anyone will notice is just how delicious it is.
 So the real controversy should be: which squash to use for your homemade puree?

 We scoured the internet for pie recipes and found two clear winners: butternut and kabocha.
-Butternut offers a delicate sweetness and smooth texture, while kabocha offers a uniquely silky texture, chestnut flavor, and bright orange color.
-Whichever your preference, roasting the squash is vital, which concentrates the flavor and removes moisture.
+Butternut offers a delicate sweetness and smooth texture, while kabocha offers a uniquely silky texture, chestnut flavor, and bright-orange color.
+Whatever your preference, roasting the squash is vital, which concentrates the flavor and removes moisture.

 Sure, making your own squash puree takes a little more effort, but baking a delicious, show-stopping pie from scratch is truly rewarding.
 This fall and winter season, try experimenting with squash and ask yourself whether it’s everything you want in a pumpkin pie — wholesome, comforting, and familiar.
 We bet it will be.

-Below are of our favorite recipes to get you started:
+Below are some of our favorite recipes to get you started: